Naoghuman/lib-fxml/README.md

 In this section all files are listed which are involved into this demo.
 Also their main purpose are explained:

 #### DemoAllInOnes.java<a name="DeAlInOnDeFiSt" />
-* Shows how to start a 'JavaFX' application :) .
+* Shows how to start a [JavaFX] application :) .
-* Shows how to create an instance from the class 'FXMLView' to show then the gui with 'view.getRoot().orElse(new AnchorPane())' in the demo application.
+* Shows how to create an instance from the class [FXMLView] to show then the gui with 'view.getRoot().orElse(new [AnchorPane]())' in the demo application.
-* Shows how the interface 'FXMLRegisterable' can be used as a convention to register the action method from this class.
+* Shows how the interface [FXMLRegisterable] can be used as a convention to register the action method from this class.

 #### DemoAllInOnesController.java<a name="DeAlInOnDeFiCo" />
-* Shows how the developer can access the 'URL' from the '.fxml' file.
+* Shows how the developer can access the [URL] from the `.fxml` file.
-* Shows how the developer can access the optional 'ResourceBundle' if defined.
+* Shows how the developer can access the optional [ResourceBundle] if defined.
 * Shows how to use the classes 'DemoInfoWriter', 'DemoAllInOnesInfoWriter' and 'DemoAllInOnesPreferencesWriter' to write the demo infos.
-* Shows how to use the overriden method 'FXMLController#configure(FXMLModel) to bind the data from the 'FXMLModel' to the gui components.
+* Shows how to use the overriden method FXMLController#configure([FXMLModel]) to bind the data from the `FXMLModel` to the gui components.
-* Shows how the interface 'FXMLRegisterable' can be used as a convention to register the various action methods from this controller.
+* Shows how the interface [FXMLRegisterable] can be used as a convention to register the various action methods from this controller.
-* Shows how to use the different 'FXMLAction#handle(...)' methods to fit the necessities from this controller.
+* Shows how to use the different `FXMLAction#handle(...)` methods to fit the necessities from this controller.

 #### DemoAllInOnesEntity.java<a name="DeAlInOnDeFiEn" />
-* Shows how to create a simple 'POJO' with 'JavaFX' properties ('LongProperty' and 'StringProperty').
+* Shows how to create a simple `POJO` with [JavaFX] properties ([LongProperty] and [StringProperty]).
-* Shows the usage from 'JavaFX' properties to bind data which means we don't need to be aware that the data is up-to-date :).
+* Shows the usage from `JavaFX` properties to bind data which means we don't need to be aware that the data is up-to-date :).
-* Shows how to use the interface 'FXMLModelable' which allowed to configure a 'FXMLModel' with selected data properties from the entity.
+* Shows how to use the interface [FXMLModelable] which allowed to configure a [FXMLModel] with selected data properties from the entity.

 #### DemoAllInOnesSqlEntityProvider.java<a name="DeAlInOnDeFiSqEn" />
-* Shows how to define a simple 'sql' entity provider which simulates the 'crud' operations for an entity to (from) a database.
+* Shows how to define a simple `sql` entity provider which simulates the `crud` operations for an entity to (from) a database.
-* Shows how to use the interface 'FXMLRegisterable' as a convention to register the action methods from this class.
+* Shows how to use the interface [FXMLRegisterable] as a convention to register the action methods from this class.
-* Shows how to use the class 'FXMLAction' to register the (crud) action methods via lambda injection.
+* Shows how to use the class [FXMLAction] to register the (crud) action methods via lambda injection.

 #### demoallinones.css<a name="DeAlInOnDeFiCs" />
-* Shows how to create a 'CSS' (Cascading Style Sheets) file which styles will be then shown in the demo application.
+* Shows how to create a `CSS` (Cascading Style Sheets) file which styles will be then shown in the demo application.
-* Shows how to style with 'CSS' different 'JavaFX' components such like 'AnchorPane', 'Button', 'TextField', 'ScrollPane'.
+* Shows how to style with `CSS` different [JavaFX] components such like [AnchorPane], [Button], [TextField], [ScrollPane].

 #### demoallinones.fxml<a name="DeAlInOnDeFiFx" />
-* Shows how to define a declaration from the demo gui in form from a special JavaFX 'XML' file so called 'FXML'.
+* Shows how to define a declaration from the demo gui in form from a special [JavaFX] `XML` file so called `FXML`.
-* Shows how then the initialization will be done during the loading and mapping from the '.fxml' file with the corresponding 'controller'.
+* Shows how then the initialization will be done during the loading and mapping from the `.fxml` file with the corresponding `controller`.
-  See 'FXMLView#initializeFXMLLoader(FXMLModel)' for more informations.
+  See FXMLView#initializeFXMLLoader([FXMLModel]) for more informations.

 #### demoallinones.properties<a name="DeAlInOnDeFiPr" />
-* Shows how to create a '.properties' file which can contains different 'key/value' String pairs.
-Over the 'key' the 'value' can retrieved then in the application.
+* Shows how to create a `.properties` file which can contains different `key/value` String pairs.
+Over the `key` the `value` can retrieved then in the application.
-* An alternative is the useage from my Library 'Lib-I18N' (https://github.com/Naoghuman/lib-i18n), which allowed multilingualism depending from an actual 'Locale'.
+* An alternative is the useage from my Library `Lib-I18N` (https://github.com/Naoghuman/lib-i18n), which allowed multilingualism depending from an actual `Locale`.

 The next files are used to create the demo informations:

 #### DemoInfoWriter.java<a name="DeInWr" />
-* The abstract class 'DemoInfoWriter' offers various functions for writing different styled informations into a 'VBox'.
+* The abstract class 'DemoInfoWriter' offers various functions for writing different styled informations into a [VBox].
-* For example: Styled text (size, FontPosture), 'Button's, 'Separator's and 'TextField's.
+* For example: Styled text (size, [FontPosture]), [Button]s, [Separator]s and [TextField]s.

 #### DemoAllInOnesInfoWriter.java<a name="DeAlInOnInWr" />
 * A concrete implementation from the abstract class 'DemoInfoWriter' for this demo.
-* All informations about the features from the library 'Lib-FXML' and the demo :) in the left side from the demo are written with this class.
+* All informations about the features from the library `Lib-FXML` and the demo :) in the left side from the demo are written with this class.

 #### DemoAllInOnesPreferencesWriter.java<a name="DeAlInOnPrWr" />
 * Another concrete implementation from the abstract class 'DemoInfoWriter'.